Recommended code patterns for SIS users

-This page lists some recommended code pattern for developing or using Apache SIS.
+This page lists some recommended code pattern for using Apache SIS.
+Coding conventions for SIS developers are in a separated page.

 Referencing